ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The system message handling is still inconsistent, particularly for Shakespearean language instructions.
 - The current implementation is prioritizing general response formatting over specific system message instructions.
 - The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.
+- The `is_shakespearean` flag may not be properly set or used throughout the response generation process.

 ## Hypotheses (Ranked by Likelihood)

 1. Incorrect System Message Processing (Highest Likelihood)
-   - The `_generate_response` method may not be correctly identifying or processing the Shakespearean system message.
+   - The `_process_system_message` method may not be correctly identifying or processing the Shakespearean system message.
-   - Validation: Review and update the system message processing logic in `_generate_response`, ensuring it correctly identifies and handles Shakespearean instructions.
+   - Validation: Review and update the system message processing logic, ensuring it correctly identifies and handles Shakespearean instructions.
    - Status: To be implemented and tested.

 2. Response Prefix Application Failure (High Likelihood)